jtoppins/dct/doc/03-designer.md

 	      - template5.dct
 	      - template5.stm

-Theater level configuration consist of various files that manipulate a specific aspect of DCT on a theater wide level.

 ### Theater Level Configuration

 Theater level configuration consist of various files that manipulate a specific aspect of DCT on a theater wide level.
+The various theater wide settings are described in the subsections below.

 ### Theater Goals